PepseeActus/Pepsee-Actus/app/public/wp-content/plugins/image-regenerate-select-crop/readme.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 == Version history ==
+5.4.2 - Added raw cleanup button and  the option to display the summary in the media listing screen, style updates for small resolutions.
+5.4.1 - Fixed the upscale for square image
+5.4 - Tested up to 5.4, upscale option for perfect fit crop.
 5.3.5 - Added more details about the removed files in the image details lightbox, keep plugin settings after deactivation, fix error when also using WP Offload Media plugin.
 5.3.4 - Fix warnings for previously missing setting.
 5.3.3 - Forced expose the image sizes for the attachment display settings in the media dialog.